tomdrewes/ion-md-input/README.md

-Version 1.0.5
+Version 1.0.6

 # ion-md-input
 A material design inspired text input for Ionic Framework - forked to update the CSS state when the input value is changed programmatically.
+The units in the stylesheet have also been changed to rems.

 ## Usage
 ```